rofirrim/pasko/README.md

 ### Areas of improvement

 - The required functions could be represented using a table.
-- We could be using a more idiomatic representation for types.
+- We could be using a more idiomatic representation for types and symbols.

 ##### I found a bug / I want to contribute